varundee21/Portfolio/README.md

 # Portfolio
 Responsive Personal Portfolio Website Using HTML and CSS.
-Smooth scrolling in each section.